Step 1: Find specialists

 Contact by telephone or e-mail before your appointment possible?

-If possible, contact the doctor before the appointment and ask if documents can be sent some time before you are going to see him.
+If possible, contact the doctor before the appointment and ask if documents can be sent before you are going to see him.
 This gives the physician time to read your reports and be prepared for you.

 Less is more: